cs4241-20a/a2-shortstack/README.md

 - **HTML**:
     - I used 3 HTML forms: one each for add, modify, delete.
-    - To display results, I used two HTML tables: One for each set of stats the user enters in, and then one table for the running total and average of kills, assists, deaths.
+    - To display results, I used two HTML tables: One for each set of stats the user enters in (for each game), and then one table for the running total and average of kills, assists, deaths.
-    - /public/index.html has been validated with the link given in the assignment description.
+    - ./public/index.html has been validated with the link given in the assignment description.
 - **CSS**:
     - All the primary visual elements of the application have been styled with CSS.
-Each elements has style rules in /public/css/style.css.
+Each elements has style rules in ./public/css/style.css.
-    - In /public/css/style.css, Element, ID, and Class selctors have all been used (Ex: h1, .app-item, #add).
+    - In ./public/css/style.css, Element, ID, and Class selectors have all been used (Ex: h1, .app-item, #add).
     -The three forms and two tables are inside a flex box for formatting.
 The div item with class "appgrid" has "display: flex" to contain these elements.
     -All text uses the font Inconsolata from Google Fonts.
 It's linked into index.html at line 7, and set as the font family for all text on line 7 .of public/css/style.css
-    -The CSS is all maintained in the external stylesheet /public/css/style.css
+    -The CSS is all maintained in the external stylesheet ./public/css/style.css
 - **JS**:
-    - Front-end JS is located in /public/js/scripts.js to fetch data from the server.
+    - Front-end JS is located in ./public/js/scripts.js to fetch data from the server.
     - Back-end JS for the Node.js HTTP server is located in server.improved.js to return files and table data.

-http://a2-joeswetz.glitch.me
+Project can be found on glitch at the following link: http://a2-joeswetz.glitch.me

 ## Technical Achievements
 - **Real-Time Update**: The tables in index.html update automatically as the contents change based on the user input.
 Whenever the user makes an add, modify, or delete request, the server returns a list containing the current contents of the tables.
+There is also a request API call that gets the contents of the table when the HTML body has loaded.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Shown in `style.css`, the code...